srishti-3/CS322M-230108055/RVX10/docs/ENCODINGS.md

 # RVX10 Instruction Encodings

-This document lists the **32-bit hexadecimal encodings** for the RVX10 test program used with `riscvsingle.sv`.
+This table lists the **32-bit hexadecimal encodings** for the RVX10 test program used with `riscvsingle.sv`.

 | Addr  | Hex Code   | Assembly (Approx)      | Description / Notes                       |
 |-------|-----------|-----------------------|------------------------------------------|